Bypolls 2019: Not only votes, but divided Opposition may help BJP in Bihar

 RJD's solo decision

-Lalu Prasad's RJD, which heads the grand alliance understood to have given party tickets to its candidates for Nathnagar, Simari Bakhtiarpur and Belhar besides telling its cadres that the nominee for Daraunda will be announced soon.
+Lalu Prasad's RJD, which heads the grand alliance understood to have given party tickets to its candidates for Nathnagar, Simari Bakhtiarpur and Belhar besides telling its cadres that the nominee for Daraunda will be announced soon, according to PTI.

 Jitan Ram Manjhi upset

-This has angered, Hindustani Awam Morcha chief Jitan Ram Manjhi rushed to Bhagalpur and announced candidature of his party's Ajay Rai for Nathnagar in the district.
+This has angered, Hindustani Awam Morcha chief Jitan Ram Manjhi, who rushed to Bhagalpur and announced candidature of his party's Ajay Rai for Nathnagar in the district.

-Manjhi sought to know whether the RJD "wants to remain in the Grand Alliance or walk out".

-Accusing the RJD of "helping the BJP in the name of fighting it", Manjhi made it clear that his party candidate will file his nomination papers on September 30, the last date for doing so.
+Manjhi sought to know whether the RJD "wants to remain in the Grand Alliance or walk out.
+Manjhi made it clear that his party candidate will file his nomination papers on September 30, the last date for doing so.

 Notably, Manjhi a former Chief Minister, who has been upset with the RJD for not giving his party a "respectable" number of seats in Lok Sabha polls had last week announced that his party would contest Nathnagar "come what may".